ANNarchy/ANNarchy/docs/intro/Rationale.rst

 The most recent of these neural simulators focus mainly on a specific type of neural model, the spiking point-neuron, which present the interesting property of describing rather accurately the dynamics of biological neurons, while reducing the communication between neurons to the emission of a spike, a boolean value that happens rather rarely (neurons in the cerebral cortex typically fire at 3-10 Hz, while the dynamical equations underlying their dynamics in a neural model are usually simulated with a time step of 1 ms).
 This property is fully exploited for the parallel simulation of spiking neural networks, where communication between units is a very expensive operation.

-However, there is another type of artificial neurons which is widely used in computational neuroscience, especially when dealing with higher-order cognitive structures: the mean-firing rate neuron.
+However, there is another type of artificial neurons which is widely used in computational neuroscience, especially when dealing with higher-order cognitive structures: the rate-coded neuron.
 This type of neuron only consider the instantaneous firing rate of a neuron instead of its precise spiking activity.
 Although some information is lost due to this abstraction (synchrony, spikes arrival order, etc), this type of neuron is very useful for cognitive modeling thanks to the powerful learning rules available in this framework.
 Nevertheless, recent neural simulators tend to neglect this important formalism.

+The initial idea behind ANNarchy was to provide a Brian-like interface for rate-coded networks, where code generation would allow fast simulations on parallel hardware.
+However, ANNarchy was later extended to also allow the simulation of spiking networks, making its interface very close to Brian.
+Many features or syntactic choices of ANNarchy were directly inspired from Brian, both to avoid confusing users working with both simulators and because these features were already the right ones, so why reinvent the wheel?

 Spiking neural networks
 ================================